Skip to content

 • Challenging Lunar policy in the Provinces.

 In short, the White Moon movement is pretty much the textbook definition of a Seven Mothers heresy.
-The problem there is that a 7 Mothers cultist can subscribe to the White Moon movement and unless that individual is Banned by a priestess, they retain full access to cult magic, spirits, etc. This gets even more thorny if the person is a Red Goddess initiate (and thus Illuminated).
+The problem there is that a Seven Mothers cultist can subscribe to the White Moon movement and unless that individual is Banned by a priestess, they retain full access to cult magic, spirits, etc. This gets even more thorny if the person is a Red Goddess initiate (and thus Illuminated).
 The Seven Mothers have no spirits of retribution, so the decision to call the White Moon movement “heretical” is fundamentally political, not easily enforceable without resort to coercive violence, and possibly poses the problem of being blown off by powerful Lunars.

 And thus we can see the problems the White Moon movement poses for the Lunar political authorities.
 Much better to get White Moon followers to agree that they were wrong through debate and discussion.